image-question-answering-challenge/image-question-answering-challenge.github.io/index.md

 ## 4. Dataset Description
 The test collection consists of natural language queries divided into training and test sets.
 All natural language queries will require the integration of one or more knowledge graphs from multiple modalities and will explore different types of representation and reasoning on the top of the scene description.
 The test collection is derived from the Visual Genome Dataset (1.7 million of object instances and 2.3 million of relationships) [11].

 The train dataset is composed by 4475 queries in a JSON file.
-Each JSON object is composed by a query and a list of visual genome ids.
+Each JSON object is composed by a query and a list of visual genome image ids.
 For example consider the JSON below:
 ```json
 {
       "query":"A animal resting.",